These are some principles of our R&D program.

 Human safety is always paramount.
 It’s the overriding concern in everything we do, make, use, test, and sell.
 Protecting the environment is also critical, second only to preserving human life.

 We help people move more safely, swiftly, sustainably, and affordably.
-People want each of those.
-More important, they want all.
+People want all of those.
 If you think we should abandon one for the sake of the others, this isn’t the right place for you.

 Three laws safe